railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

-    You might already have noticed a useful effect of this approach: if you do a stock valuation in the “Default Production” location you get a statement of value created by your company (as a negative figure).
+    You might already have noticed a useful effect of this approach: if you do a stock valuation in the “Default Production” location you get a statement of value created by your company (as a negative amount).
     Stock valuation in any given location is calculated by multiplying quantities of products in stock by their cost.
     In this case the raw material value is deducted from the finished product value.